 - This data warehouse solution is extremely user-friendly and compatible with most other technologies.

-- The built-in SQL interface is also highly intuitive, and its autocomplete features have been updated recently.
+- The built-in SQL interface is also highly intuitive, and it has a useful autocomplete feature.

-- Integration is straightforward because Snowflake itself is a cloud-based data warehouse.
+- Integration with other cloud-based data sources is straightforward because Snowflake itself is a cloud-based data warehouse.

 - Easy to set up and get running.

 - Supports an extensive ecosystem of third-party partners and technologies.

 - Set and Forget Model: True SaaS can be integrated with cloud services, data storage, and query processing.

 - Data storage and compute charges will be based on different tiers and cloud providers and charged separately.

 - Allows secure views and secure user-defined functions.